-Following the 1946 reorganization, Army Ground Forces (AGF) assumed responsibility for the training and tactical command of ground forces based in the United States and stood up six territorial armies organized to coordinate the training and readiness of subordinate forces.
-However, these territorial armies were not organized as combat formations like their World War II predecessors.
-16 The only true "combat" force envisioned within the Army after the war was the "Strategic Striking Force," later known as the "General Reserve."
-The original 1945 plan called for two corps-a total of 115,000 soldiers-but the final approved plan in 1947 included only one corps of two divisions.
+Following the 1946 reorganization, Army Ground Forces assumed responsibility for the training and tactical command of ground forces based in the United States and stood up six territorial armies organized to coordinate the training and readiness of subordinate forces.

+However, these territorial armies were not organized as combat formations like their WWII predecessors.
+The only true "combat" force envisioned within the Army after WWII was the "Strategic Striking Force," later known as the "General Reserve."
+The original 1945 plan called for two Corps - a total of 115,000 Soldiers, but the final approved plan in 1947 included only one Corps of two divisions.
 The General Reserve theoretically had a mission that would require information management services, but manpower constraints prevented establishing an ATIS company within the General Reserve.
 As the Army scaled back the force structure of the General Reserve, the theoretical requirement for an ATIS company evaporated.

-The AGF was challenged to maintain sufficient capacity to cover its various defense and mobilization readiness missions.
-By June 1946, the Signal Corps' end strength had dropped to fifty-six thousand officers and men, less than one-sixth of its strength the year prior.
-The AGF as a whole had a shortage of fifteen thousand officers.
+Army Ground Forces were challenged to maintain sufficient capacity to cover its various defense and mobilization readiness missions.
+By June 1946, the Signal Corps' end strength had dropped to 56,000 officers and men, less than one-sixth of its strength the year prior.
+The Army Ground Forces as a whole had a shortage of 15,000 officers.
 In short, the Army faced a shortage of the experienced staff officers and radio operators required by ATIS.
-Consequently, the AGF had to make difficult decisions.
-To meet its requirements the AGF announced its policy in 1946 that it would "hold to the principle that special units should be kept to the minimum, and that standard combat units, properly organized, disciplined, and led, can learn quickly to perform special tasks."20 The following year, the War Department reorganized the SIAMs, placing a few remaining companies in the Army Reserve without any personnel or equipment assigned.
+Consequently, Army Ground Forces had to make difficult decisions.
+To meet its requirements, Army Ground Forces announced its policy in 1946 that it would "hold to the principle that special units should be kept to the minimum, and that standard combat units, properly organized, disciplined, and led, can learn quickly to perform special tasks."
+The following year, 1947, the War Department reorganized the SIAMs, placing a few remaining companies in the reserves without any personnel or equipment assigned.
 Retaining combat force structure was the priority to enable the Army's rapid mobilization in the event of a conflict.
-Consequently, "special units" like the SIAMs were moved to the Army Reserve where they could be filled with personnel and equipment in the event of a general mobilization.
-The AGF made the assumption that at least in the initial phases of a conflict, a core of well-trained "standard combat units" could make do performing these "special tasks," like information management, for which they had not been designed or trained.
+Consequently, "special units" like the SIAMs were moved to the reserves, where they could be filled with personnel and equipment in the event of a general mobilization.
+Army Ground Forces made the assumption that at least in the initial phases of a conflict, a core of well-trained "standard combat units" could make do performing these "special tasks," like information management, for which they had not been designed or trained.
 With no active-duty force structure, equipment, or even assigned reserve personnel, this effectively marked the end of ATIS.